Does urgent care test for STDs? Everything you need to know

 Treatment

 Usually, a urine sample is used when testing for gonorrhea.
-However, a swab may be used to collect samples from the throat or rectum if applicable.
+However, if applicable, a swab may be used to collect samples from the throat or rectum.
 Gonorrhea is usually curable with antibiotics; however, drug-resistant strains of gonorrhea have increased in recent years.

-Genital herpes is a common STD with about 1 in 5 Americans carrying the disease.
+Genital herpes is a common STD with about one in six Americans carrying the disease.
 Up to 90% of people infected with the disease are unaware they have it.
 It can take as little as a few days after sexual contact to develop symptoms.
 There is no universal rule as to how fast herpes develops and progresses.

 Typically, infected persons experience genital herpes in episodes.
-The initial outbreak is marked by sores, vesicles, or ulcers known as “lesions.”
+The initial outbreak is marked by sores, vesicles or ulcers known as “lesions.”
 They look similar to zits or blisters.
-Some people experience lesions that are incredibly painful whereas others might experience lesions so mild it can be mistaken for a yeast infection or jock itch.
+Some people experience incredibly painful lesions, whereas others might experience lesions so mild it can be mistaken for a yeast infection or jock itch.
 In more extreme cases, an infected person may also experience flu-like symptoms like fever and headache.

 Treatment